find your perfect LLM program

 Gathering information on your new country/state as a LLM student in the USA

-Where you choose to study your LLM program will depend on a number of factors, but once you’ve been accepted onto a course, how can you learn more about the university you’re about to become part of?
+Where you choose to study your LLM program will depend on a number of factors, but once you’ve been accepted onto a course it's important to be fully prepared to start your studies.
+But how can you learn more about the university you’re about to become part of?
 The most valuable research can be carried out online, where numerous websites can act as a gateway to further information.

 How can I find out more about the state I’ll be studying in?

 For a more personal perspective on the area that you are moving to for your studies, check out your university’s website for links to student blogs and information pages about the local area and accommodation options.
 As a law graduate you’ll be used to scanning the media to broaden your awareness of current affairs, but to find out more about a particular town or state, regional newspapers are an excellent source of news.
 You’ll learn about the various suburbs and districts in your new neighbourhood, and gain a deeper understanding of what makes the place tick.

 What will my social life be like at law school?

 Campus life varies from law school to law school, but while you’re studying for a LLM there will be the chance to explore a whole new social scene.
 To discover more about what’s on offer at your particular school, go on their website and search through the range of registered clubs and societies.
 Many universities have a volunteer program where students can work in the local community and a student government, which is often divided into three sections of service, judicial, executive and legislative.
 Competitive sports are very popular on US campuses, so it’s easy to become involved with an athletic team of some kind, or even start your own!